-JAW EXHIBIT-2 Rebuttal Testimony Exhibit of Julius A. Wright Page 24 of 92
+JAW EXHIBIT-2 Rebuttal Testimony Exhibit of Julius A. Wright

 The RIMS II economic multipliers utilization requires the following steps.
 First, an appropriate geographic region of study must be identified and the appropriate data package for the identified region must be purchased from the US BEA.
 Next, the industry or industry group that is to be studied must be identified.
 In other words, if a facility is moving to Charlotte, NC, or closing down, the exact type of facility must be identified, such as a plastic manufacturing plant.
 This is necessary in order to identify the exact RIMS II multipliers specific to that industry.
 Finally, some detailed information about what is happening to the identified facility is required, for example, a plastic factory is hiring 300 additional workers, or the factory has a \$10 M expansion.
-Consequently, to proceed with a reasonable estimate of the economic customer, it is first necessary to identify a likely customer and some related employment and economic output specific data about that particular customer.
+Consequently, to proceed with a reasonable estimate of the economic consequences related to a utility retaining, adding, or losing a large electric customer, it is first necessary to identify a likely customer and some related employment and economic output specific data about that particular customer.
 The following section provides this information.